Skip to content

 JSON Data as Modules

 For JSON data, the input JSON structure is naturally reflected in the resulting Rel module structure, with nested JSON structures becoming nested modules, recursively.
-JSON names become Rel symbols, and values become scalars (single values) or nested modules.
+JSON names become Rel meta values, and values become scalars (single values) or nested modules.

 For example: